Are you looking for Dollar Tree fall wreath ideas? With just a few supplies from the store and your yard, you can make an amazing wreath.

-I love the changing colors during the fall.
-I grew up in Minnesota and we had SO many beautiful colors.
+I love the changing colors during the fall season.
+I grew up in Minnesota and we had SO many beautiful fall leaves.
 Now that I’m in Colorado we just don’t have nearly the colors other places have and I miss that.
 You can preserve the beauty from outside and use it in a craft.
-This project will cost almost nothing to make because you are using items just outside your door.
+This diy fall wreath will cost almost nothing to make because you are using items just outside your door.

-Go outside and collect some leaves.
-What makes it better is you are going for a walk and getting exercise while doing it, have your kids/grand kids get involved – it’s a fun adventure!
+Go outside and collect some leaves for this DIY Dollar Tree fall wreath.
+What makes it better is you are going for a walk and getting exercise while doing it, Have your kids/grandkids get involved – it’s a fun way to get everyone involved!

 You can use your leaves as they are or you can preserve them to keep the color.
 If you leave them natural they will curl and change color as they dry, but it can be a beautiful and natrual look.
 To preserve them you’ll need some Mod Podge and a paint brush.